Why do so many living rooms feel dominated by black rectangles, when your TV could actually enhance—not detract from—your home’s style?

 10. Living Wall Design

 Surround your TV with plants using wall-mounted planters or living wall systems.
-These biophilic designs bring nature indoors while softening the hard lines of electronic equipment for a more organic feel.
+These biophilic designs bring nature indoors while softening the hard lines of electronic equipment.
+Plants improve air quality, reduce stress, and create organic focal points that balance technology’s presence.

 11. Sliding Panel System